-Signal Word Definitions A DANGER!
-An imminently hazardous situation which, if not avoided, will result in serious injury or death.
-A WARNING!
+Signal Word Definitions An imminently hazardous situation which, if not avoided, will result in serious injury or de ▲ WARNING!
 A potentially hazardous situation which, if not avoided, can result in serious injury or death.
-A CAUTION!
-A potentially hazardous situation which, if not avoided, may result in minor or moderate injury; an unsafe practice. !
+A potentially hazardous situation which, if not avoided, may result in minor or moderate i an unsafe practice.
 USER ACTION!
 User action alert, follow all recommendations to avoid appliance or product damage. !
 NOTICE!
 Important information not related to hazards or risk of personal injury.

+Safety Symbols

-Safety Symbols Safety Symbols Safety alert ; alerts reader to potential physical injury hazards.
+Safety alert; alerts reader to potential physical injury hazards.
 Obey all safety messages following this symbol to avoid possible injury or death.
-Crush or cut hazard.

 Flammable material; fire or explosion hazard.

-Slippery surface hazard.
-Electrical shock hazard.
-Optical radiation hazard; risk of eye and skin injury.
+A Electrical shock hazard.

 Earth terminal must be grounded.

-Corrosive substance hazard.
-Tipping hazard; tip-over hazard.
-Toxic material hazard.
+Tipping hazard ; tip-over hazard.

 Sharp element; cut or sever hazard.
-Moving parts hazard.